galaxyproject/training-material/topics/statistics/tutorials/aberrant_pi3k_pathway_analysis/tutorial.md

 # **PanCancer aberrant pathway activity analysis (PAPAA)**

-Machine Learning use learning features from datasets and generate predictive models.
-Extracting transcriptional patterns and learning insights from this abundance of data is a developing research area.
-Transcriptional profiling was used to identify differentially expressed genes and pathways associated with drug resistance in breast cancer { Men2018 }.
-Such perturbations in oncogenic pathways can be useful in predicting sensitivity to therapeutic agents { Bild2005 }.
+Machine Learning methodologies learn from various features in datasets and generate predictive models.
+Extracting transcriptional patterns and learning insights of tumor physiology from gene expression data is a developing research area.
+Transcriptional profiling was used to identify differentially expressed genes and pathways associated with drug resistance in breast cancer ({% cite Men2018 }).
+Such perturbations in oncogenic pathways can be useful in predicting sensitivity to therapeutic agents ({% cite Bild2005 %}).
 Machine learning-based modeling provides a systematic manner to leverage these multi-omic data to predict phenotype or stratify tumors based on gene expression and pathway variations.
-We extended a previously developed elastic net penalized logistic regression classification modeling approach to derive transcription signature or pathway alterations to measure aberrant PI3K activity in the pan-cancer data {% cite Way2018 %}.
+We extended a previously developed elastic net penalized logistic regression classification modeling approach to derive transcription signature or pathway alterations to measure aberrant PI3K activity in the PanCancer data ({% cite Way2018 %}).
 This method integrates bulk RNA Sequencing (RNA-Seq), copy number and mutation data from [PanCanAtlas](https://gdc.cancer.gov/about-data/publications/pancanatlas).

 TCGA Pancancer has uniformly processed Multi-omics data including RNASeq, copy number and mutational data.
 It covers 33 different cancer types and having information from over 10000 samples.
 We used publicly available RNASeq, mutation and CNV data sets from TCGA.
 Description and processing details of these data sets are listed at this site: [PanCancer aberrant pathway activity analysis](https://github.com/nvk747/papaa.git).